 Get a TEFL Certificate

-If you’re going to teach, then I recommend getting a TEFL certificate of some kind.
+If you’re going to teach, then I recommend getting a TEFL certificate of some kind (Find out more: CELTA vs TEFL).
 This will improve your job prospects, may get you a slight salary increase and also make you a better teacher.
 There’s really nothing to lose here.
 Check out our top recommendation:

 Do you Like Kids?